stoplightio/spectral/docs/guides/cli.md

   --display-only-failures, -D  only output results equal to or greater than --fail-severity
                                                                            [boolean] [default: false]
-  --ignore-unknown-format      do not warn about unmatched formats         [boolean] [default: false] --verbose, -v                increase verbosity                                           [boolean] --quiet, -q                  no logging - output only                                     [boolean]
+  --ignore-unknown-format      do not warn about unmatched formats         [boolean] [default: false] --ignore-unmatched-globs     do not warn about unmatched glob patterns    [boolean] [default: true] --verbose, -v                increase verbosity                                           [boolean] --quiet, -q                  no logging - output only                                     [boolean]
 ```